Benny-API/benny-react-native-sdk/README.md

 The Ebt Balance Link Flow is contained in a simple fullscreen component, `EbtBalanceLinkFlow`, that is initialized with your organization ID and the single-use temporary link.

-Callbacks (i.e., `onExit` and `onLinkSuccess`) are responsible for communicating to your app when the user wants to exit the flow and when a link is successful.
+Callbacks (i.e., `onExit` and `onLinkResult`) are responsible for communicating to your app when the user wants to exit the flow and when a link result is obtained.

 ```typescript jsx
 <EbtBalanceLinkFlow